CloudBytes-Academy/CloudBytes.dev/content/aws/75000000-flask-on-beanstalk.md

 This defines the IAM role that will be used to launch the instance.

-Then create the environment by running.
+b) Then create the environment by running.

 ```bash
 aws elasticbeanstalk create-environment \